 During a televised address on January 19, 2019, President Trump discussed border security, the “humanitarian and national security” crisis at the U.S. Mexico border, and the repercussions of the government shutdown.
 In return for his wall, President Trump announced that he was willing to support a 3-year extension of protections for the 700,000 immigrants who were protected by the Deferred Action for Childhood Arrivals (DACA) program.
 This compromise would also extend protections for 300,000 recipients of the Temporary Protected Status (TPS) program.
 However, Democrats didn’t hesitate to dismiss this olive branch.

 In response to the President’s speech, Senate Minority Leader Chuck Schumer made the following statement: “It was the president who singlehandedly took away DACA and TOS protections in the first place.
 Offering some protections back in exchange for the wall is not a compromise, but more hostage taking.”

 Since this speech, House Speaker Nancy Pelosi has blocked President Trump from delivering a State of the Union address in the House Chamber so long as the government remains partially shut down.
 While the tit-for-tat between President Trump and House Speaker Pelosi continues, Democratic leaders are evaluating counteroffers that would provide funding for border security without funding the wall.

 Concerned About Your Immigration Status?
 Contract an Experienced Attorney

-If you have questions about how the government shutdown may impact your immigration options, contact the Boca Raton immigration lawyers at Guerra Sáenz, PL today.
+If you have questions about how the government shutdown may impact your immigration options, contact the Coral Springs immigration lawyers at Guerra Sáenz, PL today.
 Our legal team takes great care to stay informed about fluctuating immigration laws and political issues in America.
 During your confidential consultation, we can address your concerns and develop a case strategy that achieves your legal immigration objectives.